The guts of what's legally required:

 - LETS keep this in mind - 5% vs 3% of bonded gold, you WILL have a longer lasting piece with the higher percentage of gold.
 Gold-Filled can last a lifetime with diligent care, see here our recommendations.

-Gold filled pieces are much thicker than gold plated ones, but still can’t beat solid gold.
+Gold filled pieces, the actual gold is much thicker than gold plated pieces, but still can’t beat solid gold.
 The base metal for this type of jewelry can be silver, copper or brass.
 Because gold filling is much more intense and consumes gold in a higher quantity, the price tag of gold filled jewelry is often higher than that of gold plated pieces.

-If the gold layer is 12 kt or higher, the minimum layer of karat gold in an item stamped "GF" must equal at least 1/20th the total weight of the item, or 5% pure gold by weight.
-It's a strictly regulated process that involves pressure bonding multiple layers of solid 14k gold with extreme heat over a core of high quality jeweler's brass resulting in a durable, quality real gold product.
-The most common stamps found on gold-filled jewelry are 1/20 12kt GF and 1/20 14kt GF
+Making gold filled is a strictly regulated process that involves pressure bonding multiple layers of solid gold with extreme heat over a core of high quality jeweler's brass resulting in a durable, quality real gold product.
+The most common stamps found on gold-filled jewelry are 12/20, 12kt GF and, 14/20 14kt GF.